xiangsuqi/au-syssec-f25-exercises/01_symmetric_encryption/readme.md

 ## Exercise 1: Electronic Code Book (ECB)

-Implement ECB encryption and decryption functionality in the `PPMImage` class using the PyCryptodome library.
+Read the implementation for ECB encryption and decryption in the `PPMImage` class using the PyCryptodome library.
 Take a look at the [examples](https://pycryptodome.readthedocs.io/en/latest/src/examples.html#encrypt-data-with-aes) and [the relevant API